taowen/vite-howto/packages/CSR/everything-in-js/README.md

 The motivation to leave html blank, and move logic and style into javascript is to allow

-* component reuse
+* Component reuse: html is not good at deduplicate repeated content structure
+* Shared layout: every page rendered from same javascript file makes sharing top level layout easier.
-* make style, content, behavior close to each other, for better maintainability
+* Make style, content, behavior close to each other, for better maintainability.
+It is more likely to keep names in sync
-* declaractive style view enabled by framework like React
+* Declaractive style view enabled by framework like React

 ## DX Problems